-A GCSE grade of at least an 7/A in both Chemistry and Mathematics is required.
+A GCSE grade of at least a grade 7 in both Chemistry and Mathematics is required.
 It is also recommended, although not essential, that you study A Level Mathematics as well as one of the other core sciences, Biology or Physics.